Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 - any time period in which the taxpayer was on qualified official extended duty as a member of the Armed Forces, Foreign Service, or as an intelligence community employee;

 - any period of less than 2 years that was a temporary absence caused by a change of employment, health conditions, or other unforeseen circumstances.

 The gain on a residence must be divided ratably between the nonqualified use period and the qualified use period during the 5 years before the sale.
 Only that portion attributable to the qualified use period can be excluded from income.

 Tax Analysis: Since you rented the property out for the first 2 years, only 3 out of your 5 years of ownership is a qualified use.
-Since you deducted a total of $20,000 for depreciation in 2013 and 2014, this must be subtracted from your excludable gain before the allocation of the gain to the qualified use period:
+Since you deducted a total of $20,000 for depreciation, this must be subtracted from your excludable gain before the allocation of the gain to the qualified use period:

 - Realized Gain = $620,000 – $400,000 = $220,000